spoofBlue/Vehicle-Valuation-API/README.md

 - collision value should be a number.

 To Do List:
--	Create testing for the endpoint (will be using Mocha/Chai)

 -	Provide more detail to documentation on this README.md
--	Revisit function comment descriptions
-- Could further validate requests (check for integers/ reasonable values)
+-	Can create additional tests for the endpoint
 -	Could setup Travis CI/Heroku deployment